meain/popupbox/README.md

 A sensible popupbox, just see the example here and use it.
 No weird syntax.

-`Plugn this in js and change the names`
+`Plugn popupbox.js and popupbox.css in your project`

 ## How to use :